Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 8. Save the new `.qsf` file and import it on Qualtrics;
 9. If you want to change something in your items configuration : *go back to step 4;*

 You may have noticed that this is not a fully automated process.
 Indeed, steps 3, 4, 5 and 8 require to use Qualtrics, either to manually customize one item, or to import and export the survey at its different stages.
-However, these operations are very easy to perform and do not take a lot of time alltogether.
+However, these operations are very easy to perform and do not take a lot of time on the whole.

 ## STEP 1 : Prepare a list of your different items